0xsunil/digital-garden/_notes/notes-wiki/cozy web.md

 category: note
 ---

-The cozy web is the name for the areas of the social internet that are gated in some way.
+The cozzzzzzzzzy web is the name for the areas of the social internet that are gated in some way.
 You might need an invitation link or even a full-blown application to visit.
 These spaces allow you to interact with others in a way that offers respite from the darker sides of the "wider public", whether that's ad trackers, trolls, bots, or people who know you in real life.
 It was originally [coined](https://studio.ribbonfarm.com/p/the-extended-internet-universe) by Venkatesh Rao.

 **Examples**